teonite/matrix/README.md

 To integrate [matrix-hookshoot](https://github.com/matrix-org/matrix-hookshot) to [matrix-org/synapse](https://github.com/matrix-org/synapse) from scratch, follow these steps:

-1. Open `config` folder and edit `synapse.yaml` as you want, but make sure to leave the following configurations:
+1. Edit `/config/synapse.yaml` as you want, but make sure to leave the following configurations:

    ```yaml
    extraConfig: